ng9891/SMRO-MarketWatch/README.md

 Moreover, SMRO website is subject to changes and might break the application.
 I will try to keep it as updated as possible.

-If your Discord server has a lot of users with a watchlist, you might need to manage your firebase budget.
+If your Discord server has a lot of users with a watchlist, you might need to manage your `Firestore` budget.

 ## Technical Stuffs
 You are free to tweak some parameters in the `.env` configuration file.
-However, keep in mind that information are queried by web scrapping the SMRO website and `we are not responsible if you get banned`.
+However, keep in mind that informations are queried by web scraping the SMRO website and `we are not responsible if you get banned`.
 ### Commands
 - Add / Update list item
 - Delete an item from the list
 - Display your list.
 - Display running scrape jobs.
-- Update scraping time for an item. `Limited to server admins.`
+- Update scraping time for an item.
+Limited to users that have `BAN_MEMBERS` permission.
-- Help
+- Help message.
 ### Developed using:
 - Typescript
 - Discord API
 - Firebase
 - Cheerio
+- Fetch
 - Date-Fns
 - Node-schedule
 - Jest